galaxyproject/training-material/topics/metabolomics/tutorials/qcxms-predictions/tutorial.md

 {: .hands_on}

 > <details-title>MSP files </details-title>
 > MSP (Mass Spectrum Peak) file is a text file structured according to the NIST MSSearch spectra format.
-MSP is one of the generally accepted formats for mass spectral libraries (or collections of unidentified spectra, so called spectral archives), and it is compatible with lots of spectra processing programmes (MS-DIAL, NIST MS Search, AMDIS, etc.).
+MSP is one of the generally accepted formats for mass spectral libraries (or collections of unidentified spectra, so called spectral archives), and it is compatible with lots of spectra processing programmes (MS-DIAL, NIST MS Search, AMDIS, matchms, etc.).
 It can contain one or more mass spectra, these are split by an empty line.
-The individual spectra essentially consist of two sections: metadata (such as name, spectrum type, ion mode, retention time, and the number of m/z peaks) and peaks.
+The individual spectra essentially consist of two sections: metadata (such as name, spectrum type, ion mode, retention time, and the number of m/z peaks) and peaks, consisting of m/z and intensity tuples.
 {: .details}

 You can now {% icon dataset-save %} download the MSP file and open it in your spectra processing software for further investigation!

-To give you some insight into how well QCxMS can perform, below is the mass spectrum of ethanol resulting from our workflow compared with [experimental spectrum](https://hmdb.ca/spectra/c_ms/28442).
+To give you some insight into how well QCxMS can perform, below is the mass spectrum of ethanol resulting from our workflow compared with an [experimental spectrum](https://hmdb.ca/spectra/c_ms/28442).
 Both spectra were compiled using an [online mass spectrum generator](https://www.sisweb.com/mstools/spectrum.htm) which requires only m/z values and intensities – so the values that you can get from our MSP file!
 As you can see, the predicted peaks nicely correspond to experimental ones.
 But be careful - there might be slight deviations for molecules with more structural complexity!

 ![Upper panel shows the experimental spectrum of ethanol, while the lower panel shows analogical spectrum but predicted with the current workflow.
 The predicted peaks correspond well to the experimental ones.
 Intensities of simulated peaks have not been predicted perfectly, but the most important trends are preserved.](../../images/qcxms_predictions_ms_exp_pred.png "Comparison between experimental (upper panel) and predicted (lower panel) mass spectra of ethanol.")